mohamedHodaib/MemoryGame/README.md

 Memory Game is a browser-based card matching game designed for two players.

-The game consists of multiple cards placed face down.
+The game consists of multiple cards placed face down in a grid layout.
 Each player takes turns flipping two cards:

-- If the cards match → the player earns a point and continues.
+- If the cards match → the player earns a point and continues playing.
-- If they do not match → the cards flip back, and the turn switches.
+- If the cards do not match → the cards flip back after a short delay and the turn switches.

-The game ends when all pairs are matched, and the player with the highest score is declared the winner.
+The game ends when all pairs are matched, and the winner is automatically displayed.

 ---